 Over the next few days Rose, like many other trees, were taken down and dropped off at parks for their final resting place.
 As Rose lived her remaining days lying on her side in a field crammed with other trees, she had never been happier.
 She now understood what the other trees had talked about and she was now able to join in the sharing of their Christmas stories.
 Everyone was happy, but no tree was as happy as Rose as she was now glistening with love and joy.
 Birds bumped into each other in order to have a chance to rest on her branches while animals fought to use her as their home because she was so warm.
 Once again, Rose was the most beautiful tree in the field, but this time her beauty was real.
 This time her beauty was from her love, and that made all the difference.
 The end.

 May this Christmas season bring you joy and peace rather than guilt and stress.

-Chad Tomlinson, MTS, MEd, MA, Rev, is an award winning therapist and published author who writes weekly blogs as a way to share the lessons he learns and is reminded of because we are all on a journey.
+Chad David, MTS, MEd, MA, Rev, is an award winning therapist and published author who writes weekly blogs as a way to share the lessons he learns and is reminded of because we are all on a journey.
 He is a big fan of the power of humor (when appropriate) because he believes it helps people see the good in life, which adds to the healing.

 Image courtesy of Jeswin Thomas.